 Office hours Monday to Thursday 10.30 am to 13.00 pm.

-About Appointments: You do not need to book an appointment in order to apply for a visa.
+appointments: You do not need an appointment to apply for a visa.

 Visa is an authorization issued by one of the member states of the Schengen area with a view to transit through or an intended stay in the territory of the member states for a duration of up to 90 days in any 180-day period.